AggarwalShourya/Anime_image_GAN/README.md

 Official research paper of the WassersteinGAN. https://arxiv.org/abs/1701.07875

 # Prerequisites
-*Computer with Linux or OSX
+* Computer with Linux or OSX
--PyTorch
+- PyTorch
--For training, an NVIDIA GPU is strongly recommended for speed.
+- For training, an NVIDIA GPU is strongly recommended for speed.
 CPU is supported but - training is very slow.